jakelodder/talent-release/README.md

 ## ⚖️ Legal Compliance

-This form generates comprehensive talent releases covering:
+This form includes a generic talent releases covering:
 - Image and video recording rights
 - Usage permissions (commercial, promotional, social media)
 - Worldwide, perpetual licensing
+- No payment, royalties, or other compensation
 - Guardian consent for minors
 - Privacy notice compliance

-**Note**: Consult with legal counsel to ensure terms meet your jurisdiction's requirements.
+**Note**: Consult with legal counsel to ensure terms meet your use case and jurisdiction's requirements.

 ## 🔧 Customization